basarat/youtube-retry-async/README.md

 }
 ```

-You can see how any unsafe function can be scalled to a desired level of reliability.
+Using this pattern any unsafe function can be scaled to a desired level of reliability.

-> Thanks for watching, If you enjoyed this video and would like to learn more JavaScript patterns and practices don't forget to subscribe.
+> As always, thanks for watching and I would love to hear your thoughts in the comments section below.